CluckeyMcCormick/fictional-guacamole/FicGuac/README.md

 ### Util
 The contents of this directory are meant for debugging or otherwise enhancing other scenes.
 It's best to see this as a toolbox that other scenes draw from.

+## `Manifest.gd`
+For certain reasons, we may need global lists - say, a list of all the different NPCs in the game, or a list of all the currently available scenarios.
+These may need to be modified by incoming mods.
+To improve modability, we keep this manifest - this list of lists - that is globally available.
+That way, a change in one of the lists here will propagate throughout the entire game.

+### (Public) Variables

+##### `TEST_SCENES`
+A dictionary of all the different test scenes, with "proper" (human-readable) names for keys.

+##### `PARTICLE_MATERIALS`
+A dictionary of all the different particle materials, with "proper" (human-readable) names for keys.